-After some years of discussion and planning a system to judge performance of individual laboratories has been implemented.
-In the annual report of an individual laboratory red flags indicate poor performance for accuracy, precision, linearity and recovery.
+ERNDIM has implemented a system to judge performance of individual laboratories.
+Red flags in the annual report of an individual laboratory indicate poor performance for accuracy, precision, linearity, and/or recovery.
 Organic acids with satisfactory performance for at least three of the four parameters (thus no or only one red flag or no result) are marked in green.

 Thus a green mark indicates satisfactory performance for analysis of that particular organic acid while a grey mark together with two or more red flags indicates that your laboratory has failed to attain satisfactory performance for this analyte.
 Criteria for red flags can be found in the general information on the website (general information; interactive website, explanation annual report).